 I provide free phone support as well, so if you find any of this confusing just call me, (619) 479-6637

-“My website was hacked.
-How do I fix or repair it?”
+“My website has been hacked.
+How do I fix my website or repair my WordPress blog?”

-1. Change all FTP passwords, email passwords and passwords for any administrative portion of your web site.
+1. To start, change all FTP passwords, email passwords and passwords for any administrative portion of your web site.

 It is possible your password has been comprised or stolen from your computer.
 After changing your FTP password it is important that you do not save your password within your FTP software, web design software, or in email.
 In other words, write down your password on paper and do not save in your software (at least for the next couple of months).

 A great percentage of hacked web sites are compromised due to clients not using encryption.
 And it is also possible your computer may have a virus which monitors keystrokes typed directly into your computer or sniffs passwords as they pass through your network or computer.
 Network sniffing can be avoided by using FTPS and will help prevent easy access to your passwords.

 - If possible use FTPS from now on (if possible).

 - Set up an SSL certificate at your domain name, then connect using SSL (https://) when possible.
 If your site is running WordPress, check out the WordPress HTTPS plugin.